Looking For Car Hire Info?

 - You don’t want to stay in a villa

 - You can travel light and adhere to set deadlines

 - You are patient and don’t get frustrated too easily

 Getting to And From The Airport

 Make sure you fly into Orlando International which offers a public transport service.
 Other airports are an hour or more away with no public transport options.

 Orlando International Airport is well served with taxi and ride-sharing services which have separate queues outside of the arrivals hall.
 International Drive costs around $40 (20 minutes) one way, Kissimmee around $60 (35 minutes)

 Local bus operator Lynx operate an hourly bus service from Orlando International Airport (Route 42) that passes through I-Drive.
 Transfer time is usually around 80-90minutes.
 They do operate services through Disney World but they don’t originate from the airport.

-Orlando International Airport to Miami in 3 hours and Disney Springs in 20 minutes will become a reality by 2024 when train operator Brightline opens up an extension of its southern Florida network to Tampa via Orlando International Airport.
+Orlando International Airport to Miami in 3 hours and Disney Springs in 20 minutes will become a reality in the near future when train operator Brightline opens up an extension of its southern Florida network to Tampa via Orlando International Airport.